ramanathan831/tao-core/nvidia_tao_core/microservices/NETWORK_INTEGRATION.md

 ## Core Configuration Sections

-## 1. API Parameters (`api_params`)
+### 1. API Parameters (`api_params`)

 The `api_params` section serves as the foundation of your network configuration, defining the basic metadata that the FTMS needs to understand how to work with your network.
 This section tells the system what types of datasets your network can handle, what actions it supports, what Docker image to use for execution, and how API calls map to internal commands.
-Think of this as the "business card" for your network that introduces it to the TAO API system.
+Think of this as the configuration entry point that introduces your network to the TAO API system.

 **Example from object_detection.config.json:** The object detection network demonstrates a comprehensive API parameter configuration with multiple formats and dataset actions, showing how to handle both training and data processing workflows.